 To date, IF/Then has supported more than 50 U.S. and international films, many of which have achieved prestigious festival premieres, awards, and extensive media broadcasts.

 Caitlin Mae Burke is the Co-Director of IF/Then Shorts.
 An Emmy-winning producer, inaugural inductee into DOC NYC's 40 Under 40 and alumna of Berlinale Talents, Caitlin's work as a producer has been broadcast in the US and worldwide, and screened in movie theaters internationally.
-Her films have been recognized with Emmy, Grand Clio, and Gotham Awards, and nominated for Critic’s Choice, Independent Spirit, and Cinema Eye Honors, as well as numerous “Best of” designations at festivals.
+Her films have been recognized with Emmy, Grand Clio, and Gotham Awards, and nominated for Critic’s Choice, Independent Spirit, and Cinema Eye Honors, as well as numerous “Best of” designations at acclaimed international film festivals.
 Caitlin is also the lead producer on the Webby-nominated podcast, Other Men Need Help, a playful poke at how the masculine performance attempts to camouflage a need for connection.

 Merrill Sterritt is the Co-Director of IF/Then Shorts.
-Merrill brings years of experience supporting filmmakers and artists to her position as Co-Director of IF/Then.
+Merrill brings years of experience supporting filmmakers and artists to their position as Co-Director of IF/Then.
 Previously as the Head of Alliances and Cultural Engagement at Cinereach, Merrill expanded Cinereach’s impact by developing methods of support for regional and community-focused film organizations and collectives.
-In 2010 she co-founded Film Presence where she led theatrical outreach campaigns to connect films with crucial audiences outside the arthouse bubble.
+In 2010 Merrill co-founded Film Presence where they led theatrical outreach campaigns to connect films with crucial audiences outside the arthouse bubble.
 Merrill has also worked in post-production and managed the Production Assistance Program at Women Make Movies.
 In 2020, Merrill was named as one of DOC NYC's inaugural New Leaders cohort.

 Christine Chung is the IF/Then Shorts Coordinator.
 Christine works in a variety of creative spaces including non-profit theatre & performing arts, film festivals, and experiential immersive design.
 Her recent affiliations include SXSW, SFFILM, SFBATCO, Revolutionary Love Project, and African Voices.
 She recently received a Theatre Bay Area Award for Outstanding Choreography for SFBATCO's flagship show "I, Too, Sing America".